 “The purpose of the United Pentecostal Church International is to carry the whole gospel to the whole world by the whole church. . . .”
 (UPCI Constitution, Article I).
-We are an international church with almost 45,000 churches and preaching points in over 200 nations and territories.
+We are an international church with more than 42,000 churches and preaching points in over 200 nations and territories.
 Our goal is to establish a self-governing, self-supporting, self-propagating national church in each country.
 As national churches are established, they become part of the Global Council of the UPCI.

 The fivefold purpose of the Global Council is: